sgago/algomon/readme.md

 3. Replication: Replicating functionality or data among nodes.

 ### Replication
+As an application scales up, eventually, a single server simply won't be able to keep up.
+It'll simply fall over.

-Just clone your server's code and you'll be good to go, right?
+So, just clone your server's code and you'll be good to go, right?
 Wrong.
 Welcome to replicas, consistency models, distributed locking, CRDTs, and so on.

 #### Consistency models
 Distributed systems are often modeled around consistency models which define how the updates to a distributed system are observed.
 With different models, you may see data visibility, ordering of operations, performance differences, fault tolerance, ease of implementation, and ease of maintenance.
 In short, as a system becomes more available, it becomes less consistent.